 - Use a Protein Powder - add a good quality protein powder.
 You can even try some flavored powders if you want to boost the flavor, too!

-- Try Peanut Butter powder – peanut butter powder offers a lot of protein and very little added fats.
+- Try Peanut Butter powder - peanut butter powder offers a lot of protein and very little added fats.
 Peanut butter powder is versatile for more than just pancakes, too!
+And while you can't make it yourself, you can find many other uses for it besides elevating pancakes.

 - Use milk powder